 What Do I Need to Apply for a Nevada Marijuana License?

-In November of 2016, Nevada voters went to the polls and approved Ballot Question 2—a state measure allowing for the legalization of the recreational use of marijuana.
-In implementing the new policy, Nevada regulators have created a structure whereby businesses can apply for a state marijuana licenses.
+In November of 2016, state of Nevada voters went to the polls and approved Ballot Question 2—a state measure allowing for the legalization of the recreational use of marijuana.
+In implementing the new marijuana law, Nevada regulators have created an application process whereby businesses can apply for a state marijuana business license.

 - Distributor and transportation licenses

-Depending on the nature of your business, you may need to obtain any combination of these.
+Depending on the nature of your marijuana establishment, you may need to obtain any combination of these.
 Indeed, many marijuana industry companies in Nevada hold more than one license.

 “Like any business advice, you say, ‘Do what you’re good at, then get help with the rest,’” he says.
 “Understand all the elements you need to have and then seek professional assistance with the ones that are difficult.
 Now, routinely, this is not done by attorneys because the number of hours it requires is a better fit for a consulting practice.”